While You Were Away

 Prof. Elie Holzer - Expert on Education and Jewish Thought

-A Senior Lecturer at Bar-Ilan University’s Churgin School of Education, Dr. Elie Holzer is considered an international expert on education of Jewish thought, whose expertise extend to academic Jewish education in Israel and in North America.
+A Senior Lecturer at Bar-Ilan University’s Churgin School of Education, Prof. Elie Holzer is considered an international expert on education of Jewish thought, whose expertise extend to academic Jewish education in Israel and in North America.

 Prof. Ehud Weiss - Agricultural Discoveries